DISCOURSES 1.3

 Footnotes

 ² Literally Zhu says “absolutely none” (絕無) here, following Chengzi’s comment calling it “the absence of humanity” (非仁).
-However, in his lectures it becomes clear that this refers to the insignificance of humanity present, for even if there is a little bit of humanity, it “becomes very tiny” (成甚麼) until it cannot be “recognized” (知).
-As he says in his lectures, this is a slippery slope that is hard to break away from.
-This is what he cautions learners against.
+However, in his lectures it becomes clear that this refers to the insignificance of humanity present, for even if there is a little bit of humanity, it “becomes very tiny” (成甚麼) until it cannot be “recognized” (知) at all.
+Implicit in his lectures is that this is a slippery slope that is hard to break away from, hence what he cautions learners to guard against.
 After all, when one’s heart and mind are located on the outside, what remains on the inside?

 Comment: Note the unconventional use of the exclamatory character yi 矣 mid-sentence, which emphasizes a specific word: “little! humanity.”
-This gives the reading a visceral, koan-like feel, and underscores the smallness of it.
+This gives the reading a visceral koan-like feel and underscores the smallness of such humanity.

 The first verse of the Discourses writes on timely practice, and then is immediately followed by two verses on one’s humanity.
 Its meaning is profound indeed! – Zhu Xi 朱熹 [Yulei 20: Lunyu 1.3: 10]